Revisiting MAE pre-training for 3D medical image segmentation

 Results of these changes are visualized in \cref{subtab:sparse_ablation}.
 The adaptations are introduced iteratively, meaning the 'MaskToken' ablation is only applied together with the Sparse Convolutions and Normalization.
 It can be observed that the full set of adaptations improves performance by an average of $0.3$ DSC points across our development datasets.
 Subsequently, all adaptations are kept and the following evaluations are presented with these changes applied.

 \paragraph{Masking strategy} The masked region is determined by sampling randomly in the CNN's bottleneck of shape [5x5x5] and up-sampling these regions to the input resolution, to ensure the masks align in the bottleneck of the CNN architectures.
 This results in masking regions of [32x32x32] voxels of non-overlapping regions in the input.
 As a sampling strategy, we follow random masking, as previous work showed no benefit of structured masking for images nor videos \citep{he2022masked, feichtenhofer2022masked}.
-In the scope of the development phase we explore 5 static masking ratios between 30 and 90\%, and evaluate a dynamic masking ratio randomly masking between 60\% and 90\%.
+In the scope of the development phase, we explore 5 static masking ratios between 30\% and 90\% and evaluate a dynamic masking ratio randomly masking between 60\% and 90\%.

-Results are presented in Table \cref{subtab:masking_ratio} and highlight that the masking ratios of 60\%, 75\%, and the dynamic masking ratio of 60\% to 90\% perform equally well.
-Due to the highly similar performance, we choose to proceed with a dynamic masking ratio over the static masking ratio, due to expecting this masking to be more difficult to learn and with the upcoming scaling experiment in mind.
-We refer to this model as Spark3D-Base (\textbf{S3D-B}= going forward.
+Results are presented in \cref{subtab:masking_ratio} and highlight that the masking ratios of 60\%, 75\%, and the dynamic masking ratio of 60\% to 90\% perform equally well.
+Due to the highly similar performance, we choose to proceed with a dynamic masking ratio over the static masking ratio, due to expecting this masking to be more difficult to learn.
+We refer to this model as Spark3D (S3D) going forward.

-\paragraph{Scaling} MAEs are known to benefit from scaling.
-We evaluate the effect of compound scaling by increasing the batch size by x8 to $48$, the learning rate to $3e-2$, and the iterations by x4 to $1M$.
-We refer to this model as S3D-Large (\textbf{S3D-L}) to denote the higher compute resources, but note that the architecture remains identical, to maintain easy adaptation of the parameters.
-Results are presented in \cref{subtab:compound_scale}.
-It can be observed that this x32 increase in compute only resulted in a slight increase in performance of 0.1 DSC points.